 When trading, you must again be mindful of AoE.
 As an example, if you suspect your opponent will be playing a spell like Flamestrike, it’d be wise not to trade your minions to the point where they all have four (or less) health.

 While playing your cards each turn, you should always be thinking about your next move, similar to a game of chess.
 Ideally, try to plan out your turn before executing it.

 When planning a turn, think about the order in which you should play your cards.
 Card draw should almost always come first—what you draw could change your course of action.
 You might draw something that works better than what you had previously planned.
 Then, think about the best order for playing out your remaining cards.
 For example, if you have a Knife Juggler and another minion to play on that particular turn, play the Knife Juggler first.

 Positioning is also an important consideration.
 Cards like Flametongue Totem have effects related to their placement on the board, so make sure to put them in the right place.

-How to learn
+How to improve

 You can also learn by watching experienced players.
-Twitch and YouTube are incredible resources for videos of tournaments, deck guides from the top players in the world, and tutorials on how to master more advanced game mechanics.
+Twitch and YouTube are important resources for videos of tournaments, deck guides from the top players in the world, and tutorials on how to master more advanced game mechanics.